elastic/apm/specs/agents/tracing-api-otel.md

 }
 ```

+APM server supports the `otel.attributes` property starting with version 7.16.0.

 When the APM server version does not support `otel.attributes` property, agents should use `labels` as fallback with OTel attribute
 name as key.